duckhai1/RentingAndroidAppDraft/docs/database/api.md

 **Return** `R()`

-`createBooking(IN inBookingId, IN inTimeStamp, IN inDate, IN inStartTime, IN inEndTime, IN inCityId, IN inSportCenterId, IN inCourtId, IN inplayerId, OUT statusCode)`
+`createBooking(IN inTimeStamp, IN inDate, IN inStartTime, IN inEndTime, IN inCityId, IN inSportCenterId, IN inCourtId, IN inplayerId, OUT statusCode)`
 ---
 Create a new booking

 **Parameter**
-+ `inBookingId - VARCHAR(100)` is an alphanumeric character sequence that uniquely identify a booking
 + `inTimeStamp - TIMESTAMP` is a date and time sequence that uniquely identify the booking date and time.
 + `inDate - DATE` is a date sequence that identify the playing date.
 + `inStartTime - TIME` is a time sequence that identify the start time of the playing time.